Jackie Jackson: Later work

+In September 2025 Jackie, along with his brother Marlon, performed at the Reform UK Party Conference at the NEC Birmingham.

 Personal life

-Family

 Jackie has been married three times and has four children.
-He married his first wife, Enid Arden Spann (1954 - 1997), in November 1974 after a 5-year courtship.
+He married his first wife, Enid Arden Spann, in November 1974 after a 5-year courtship.
 They separated in 1984 and Enid filed for divorce, but they reconciled in 1985.
 In January 1986, Enid filed for divorce for the final time.
 She received a restraining order against Jackson after alleging that he was physically abusive.
 Enid died from a brain aneurysm in 1997.
-They had two children:
+They had two children.